usaid-cs/yesterday-i-learned/random.md

 1. WiFi "Guest mode" mainly disables LAN access, not Internet access.
 Think your printers and network shares.
 1. [The 13th Doctor Who is a woman.](https://www.theverge.com/2017/7/16/15973556/jodie-whittaker-bbc-doctor-who-thirteenth-series-eleven-2018-tardis)
 1. [STUN](https://en.wikipedia.org/wiki/STUN) used to stand for Simple Traversal of UDP through NAT; now it stands for Session Traversal Utilities for NAT.
-1. New Hampshire is known as the granite state.
-Its capital city is [Concord](https://en.wikipedia.org/wiki/Concord,_New_Hampshire), a place you have never heard of.
 1. Side menus in every offical Google app [are all different widths](http://imgur.com/a/v2d6v).
 1. [Superfamily](https://en.wikipedia.org/wiki/Superfamily_%28band%29) was known as Norway's most well-educated and acedemic band. *"At one point, every member of the band had Master's degrees, or were in the progress of getting one.
 Vocalist Steven Wilson holds a Ph.D. in chemistry.
 He defended his thesis, On-line multidimensional LC-techniques.
 Determinations of known and unknown compounds in limited and complex samples, in December 2007."*
 1. [Afterbirth](http://www.urbandictionary.com/define.php?term=Afterbirth), mixture of fluids emitted after childbirth, does not give your baby superpowers.
 1. There is [no reference](https://en.wikipedia.org/wiki/Wizard_%28software%29) who first started calling software walkthroughs, 'wizards'.
 1. Pac Man was originally going to be called Puck Man, but was changed because Fuck Man.
 1. Every odd number has a 'e' in it; excluding 'and', the first number to have an 'a' is 'one thousand'.
-1. Three-toed sloths are reportedly much nicer than two-toed sloths.
 1. Bill Murray did Garfield because he signed on thinking [Joel Coen](http://www.imdb.com/name/nm0001054/) wrote it.
 [Joel Cohen](https://en.wikipedia.org/wiki/Joel_Cohen_%28writer%29) (with the H) did.
 1. The ZIP in ZIP code stands for Zone Improvement Plan.
 1. [Saint-Louis-du-Ha!
 Ha!, QC](https://en.wikipedia.org/wiki/Saint-Louis-du-Ha!_Ha!) has two exclamation marks in its name.
 It is, along with the rivers that flow near it, the only places on Earth with two exclamation marks in their names.
-1. Something known as ["10mm"](https://www.amazon.com/TEKTON-14115-4-Inch-Shallow-6-Point/dp/B000NYA1XY/ref=pd_lpo_vtph_469_lp_t_3/132-1839096-9099206?_encoding=UTF8&psc=1&refRID=53N3J210BWNFHRNT9RFZ) is car mechanics' favourite lost item.
 1. A quad HD AMOLED screen has only 20% more pixels as a 1080p LCD display, when it should have almost 80% as many.
 1. An orthotic's "break in period" is for your foot, not for the orthotic itself.
 1. [Vitas](https://en.wikipedia.org/wiki/Vitas) (Vitaliy Grachov) has a five-octave vocal range.
 1. Because owning a home requires taking care of it, percentage home ownership in a neighbourhood directly impacts how nice a neighbourhood is, and, to a certain extent, negatively impacts the crime rate in the same neighbourhood.
 This implies rentals are often in high-crime areas.
 1. Clear red signs of a house that cannot be bought: 1) bad location 2) smells (nearby landfill, mold, or ventilation issues) 3) uneven flooring 4) no natural lighting 5) oddly-shaped rooms 6) parking spaces that you can't get into.
 1. The *clip* is a machanism that holds cartridges together, so they are easier to load into the *magazine*.
-1. The Vatican ruled that [their daily bread must contain at least some gluten](https://www.rt.com/viral/395810-gluten-free-holy-bread/), just as their wine must be made from unsoured grapes, both for reasons they can probably explain.
 1. 90% of participants would switch the flip in the [trolley problem](https://en.wikipedia.org/wiki/Trolley_problem), killing one instead of five.
 The percentage is much lower when that one person is one's lover.
 1. Le nom de la quiche might have come from German *Kuchen*, cake/tart.
 1. Walter White is written to be slowly blinded by money and/or ambition, [even himself](http://i.imgur.com/BdzuGWg.jpg).